scala/scala-lang/blog/_posts/2021-04-08-scala-3-in-sbt.md

 While the state described above is an undeniable improvement, it does not make the transition from Scala 2.13 to Scala 3 easier.
 Yet we claim this transition will be smoother than ever thanks to the interoperability between the two versions of the language.

-### Disclaimer for library maintainers
+> #### *Disclaimer for library maintainers*
+>

-Using the interoperability between Scala 2.13 and Scala 3 in a published library is generally not safe for your end-users.
+> *Using the interoperability between Scala 2.13 and Scala 3 in a published library is generally not safe for your end-users.*

-Unless you know exactly what you are doing, it is discouraged to publish a Scala 3 library that depends on a Scala 2.13 library (the scala-library being excluded) or vice versa.
+> *Unless you know exactly what you are doing, it is discouraged to publish a Scala 3 library that depends on a Scala 2.13 library (the scala-library being excluded) or vice versa.*

-The reason is to prevent library users from ending up with two conflicting versions `x_2.13` and `x_3` of the same x library in their classpath, this problem being unsolvable in some cases.
+> *The reason is to prevent library users from ending up with two conflicting versions `foo_2.13` and `foo_3` of the same foo library in their classpath, this problem being unsolvable in some cases.*

 ### Using Scala 2.13 libraries in Scala 3